Harrison-Oatman/DrosophilaNucleusTracking/readme.md

 navigate to this subdirectory, then run
 `conda create -f environment.yml` to install the required dependencies.
 You can use `conda activate dnt` to activate the resulting conda environment.

+### Using venv:

+if you're having trouble creating the conda environment, try creating a venv and installing the following packages through pip:

+  - "napari[all]"
+  - blender-tissue-cartography
+  - seaborn
+  - ipynb_path
+  - glasbey